polymonster/hotline/readme.md

 ### VScode

-There are include `tasks` and `launch` files for vscode including configurations for the host and the examples.
+There are included `tasks` and `launch` files for vscode including configurations for the host and the examples.

 ## Design Goals